CarlosYinn/printed-traces/docs/methodology/analytical-methods.md

 This chart maps the 1,100 documents present in both corpora to their dominant category in each model, plus the 425 reprint-only documents that appear only in the full-corpus model.
 For the shared documents, the dominant category is compared across both model runs; for reprint-only documents, the source node is labeled "New (reprints)."

-The output is an edge-list CSV (source category, target category, count) used to construct the Sankey diagram in [D3-Sankey](https://github.com/d3/d3-sankey) and exported as an SVG for embedding.
+The output is an edge-list CSV (source category, target category, count).
+The Sankey diagram itself was built using [RAWGraphs](https://www.rawgraphs.io/), an open-source data visualization framework, and exported as an SVG for embedding.

 ### Heatmap: keyword-to-topic loadings (Chart 7)